devtoolsguild/devtoolsguild.github.io/docs/background/impact.md

 The reporting template is not intended to be onerous for teams to fill out but should capture enough information to be useful.

-A bi-annual cadence will be used for reporting by members, using the following template (TODO: insert link).
+A bi-annual cadence will be used for reporting by members, using the [reporting template](../member-resources/reporting-template.md).
 Inspiration for this are outlined below.

 - Octant’s [long-term and short term project templates](https://docs.octant.app/reporting-templates.html#project-proposal-template)
 - Annual and quarterly reports such as performed by Decentralized Trust Foundation (formerly Hyperledger)